esinecan/agentic-ai-browser/README.md

 - Logs are stored in logs directory with timestamps
 - Screenshots are saved to screenshots on failures
 - Page state snapshots are recorded before each action
-- To debug with visual browser:
+- It's a lot more fun with visual browser:
 ```sh
 # Set in .env or use environment variable:
 HEADLESS=false npm run dev